-NOTE: Proof of grandfathered status is the original letter from 1996 granting the right to continue to drive as long as the driver can meet physical qualification requirements.
-If a letter is not provided, you may verify driver participation in the study program—and the driver can obtain a new copy of the letter—by calling the FMCSA Exemption Program Office at 703-448-3094.

 Hypoglycemia Risk

 Preventing hypoglycemia is the most critical and challenging safety issue for any driver with diabetes mellitus.
 Individuals who use insulin are at an increased risk for hypoglycemic reactions.

-NOTE: FMCSA defines a severe hypoglycemic reaction as one that results in:

-Seizure.

-Loss of consciousness.

-Need of assistance from another person.

-Period of impaired cognitive function that occurs without warning.

 Rescue Glucose

 In some cases, hypoglycemia can be self-treated by the ingestion of at least 20 grams of glucose tablets or carbohydrates.
 Consuming "rescue" glucose or carbohydrates may avert a hypoglycemic reaction for less than a 2-hour period.
 The driver with a diabetes exemption must carry a source of rapidly absorbable glucose while driving.